chef/automate/components/docs-chef-io/content/automate/ha_restore.md

 This section includes the procedure to restore backed-up data of the Chef Automate High Availability (HA) using External File System (EFS) and the Amazon Web Services (AWS) S3 bucket.

 Restore operation restores all the data while the backup is going on.
 The restore operation stops will the ongoing backup procedure.
-Let’s understand the whole process by a scenario:
+Let's understand the whole process by a scenario:

 - Create a automate *UserA* and generate an API token named *Token1* for *UserA*.
-- Create a  backup, and let’s assume the back id to be *20220708044530*.
+- Create a  backup, and let's assume the back id to be *20220708044530*.
 - Create a new user *UserB* and a respective API token named *Token2*.
 - Now, suppose you want to restore data in the same automate cluster.
 In that case, the data will only be stored for *UserA* with its token as the backup bundle only contains the *UserA*, and the *UserB* is not available in the backup bundle.